-HoloLens was released before the Build Toronto event and we signed up quickly and ordered a device.
+HoloLens was released before the Build Toronto event and we signed up quickly and ordered a device, but this is the Intuitive Interaction ‘phase’ we are moving to.
 Using the existing applications available, we have visited Machu Picchu in Peru, the Colosseum in Rome and the entire Galaxy.
 The games are a ton of fun with aliens coming out the walls to shoot you – they can break any real world object in your view.
 We have played with it and learned a lot about what HoloLens is capable of and what you can do with the SDK.

 Games are great.
 But, what can augmented reality (AR) do to solve business problems?
 The possibilities are very interesting.